mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "How can I install a custom editor color scheme?"

     Follow the guideline [Export IntelliJ editor themes as plugins | JetBrains blog](https://blog.jetbrains.com/platform/2017/12/export-intellij-editor-themes-as-plugins/) to export a jar file.
 You can copy this JAR file to the
     *plugins* folder of the RCP.
-You can enable the color scheme by default with the following code in an applicaiton plugin:
+You can enable the color scheme by default with the following code in an application plugin:

     ```
     EditorColorsScheme colorScheme = EditorColorsManager.getInstance().getAllSchemes().asSequence.findFirst({~it => it.getDisplayName() :eq: "[NAME_OF_YOUR_SCHEME]"; });
     EditorColorsManager.getInstance().setGlobalScheme(colorScheme);
     ```

-!!! question "How to you disable an MPS/Intellij tool window?"
+!!! question "How do you disable an MPS/IntelliJ tool window?"

     ```Java
     Project ideaProject = ProjectHelper.toIdeaProject(project);